TN health organizations speak out about Senate Tax Bill’s impact on Tennessean’s health

 Those making between $10,000 and $30,000 a year would pay more in taxes starting in 2021, the committee found.
 By 2023, people with incomes less than $10,000 also would see tax increases.

-All other income categories—including those earning more than $1 million – would see tax decreases, according to the reports.
+All other income categories – including those earning more than $1 million – would see tax decreases, according to the reports.

 But in 2027, taxes would go up for every income group under $75,000 because the Senate Republican bill calls for tax cuts and other changes to the individual code to expire at the end of 2025.